 j) Medical Conditions: Certain medical illnesses also effect bone and can lead to the development of osteoporosis, often independent of peak bone mass.
 Below is a list of medical conditions which have been associated with the development of osteoporosis.

--) Chronic illness e.g. chronic liver disease, chronic renal failure -) Thyroid disease, particularly hyperthyroidism or excessive thyroxin replacement. -) Cushing's Syndrome or Disease: Corticosteroid therapy for greater than 2 months, any dose of glucocorticoid to the elderly >65 year old)
+Chronic illness e.g. chronic liver disease, chronic renal failure for greater than 2 months, any dose of glucocorticoid to the elderly >65 year old)